oneeve8/kobble-data/content/Tutorial2.md

 The name and subtitle will be automatically updated.

-But you may want to change the title and subti
+But you may want to change it.

 Long tap the newly created link and tap edit.

+Edit your title and subtitle as needed.

 Check the link, if the link says stream, it will stream just fine in Kobble.